AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 You can choose to use this template code at `/actions/publish-events/index.js` or create your own code.
 Within the newly created app, Firstly, set up `package.json` with the lists of dependencies, version, etc.
 Then `manifest.yml` lists the declaration of serverless actions including name, source files, runtime kind, default params, annotations, and so on.
+In this lesson, we will choose to use this template to modify the code to our need.

-Note: here put in the `providerId` and `eventCode`from lesson 2 and `orgId`, `apiKey`, `accessToken`from console integration from lesson 2
+Note: here put in the `providerId`,`apiKey` and `eventCode`from lesson 2 in the `manifest.yml` and `orgId`,`accessToken`can be passed through `headers`

 Below is a sample `manifest.yml`
 ```javascript